Virology - Specimen Collection & Shipping

 CSF

 Collect spinal fluid for neuropathogenic viruses within seven days of onset of symptoms.
 Collect in sterile, labeled container.
-Do NOT put into virus transport medium.
-Freeze immediately at -70ºC and ship on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice).
+Do NOT put into virus transport medium or any preservatives.
+Ship 1 to 3 ml.
+Freeze immediately at -70ºC or below.
+See below for shipping instructions.

 Stool

 Collect a minimum of 4 spoonfuls of stool using the enclosed spoon from the collection kit or 1.0 g/ml of stool as soon as possible after onset of symptoms.
 (Quantities greater than 1.0 gram or milliliter are preferred.
 Consult lab if quantities are less than suggested minimum).
 Place in supplied, sterile, collection kit tube or in another leak-proof, sterile container.
 Make sure container lids are properly aligned and secured.
-Specimens may be held at 4ºC or frozen until shipped.
-Ship with cold packs or on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice).
+Specimens may be held at 4ºC or frozen (<0ºC) until shipped.
+Ship sample immediately.
+See below for shipping instructions.

 Tissue

-Tissue obtained by autopsy or biopsy may be submitted.
+Tissue obtained by autopsy or biopsy may be submitted to Wadsworth for testing.
 The type of tissue to be collected depends on the disease.
 Tissue must be collected as soon as possible after onset of disease or death.
 Collect in sterile, labeled container.
-Freeze immediately at -70ºC and then ship on dry ice (suggested minimum weight 2 kg or 5 lbs of dry ice).
+Freeze immediately at -70ºC.
+Tissue should be fresh frozen NOT formalin-fixed or paraffin-embedded.
+See below for shipping instructions.
+Formalin-fixed or paraffin-embedded tissue may be submitted with prior approval for CDC-referral testing ONLY.
+See below for shipping instructions.

 Blood and serum